Convergence of Hessian estimator from random samples on a manifold with boundary: Acknowledgment

-C.-W. Chen would like to think National Center for Theoretical Sciences (NCTS) for its constant support.
+The authors would like to acknowledge the anonymous reviewers for their constructive feedback and the suggestion to compare the minimax rate estimation.
+C.-W. Chen would like to thank National Center for Theoretical Sciences (NCTS) for its constant support.
 He is supported by Young Scholars Program and Short-Term Overseas Research Program of NSTC.

 {S.\arabic{page}} {S.\arabic{section}} {S.\arabic{equation}} {S.\arabic{table}} {S.\arabic{figure}}